Kowsalyasp/parentkarafmodule/sql readme.md

 **supported datatypes:**

-  `BIGINT`: An instance of the long data type `INTEGER`: An instance of the integer datatype.
+  `BIGINT`: An instance of the long data type.

+  `INTEGER`: An instance of the integer datatype.

   `SMALLINT`: An instance of the short datatype.
   `KCHAR`: An instance of the i18n datatype.
   `SCHAR`: An instance of the small character datatype.